shmugoh/dishook/README.md

 **3.** Move the executable to your operating system's PATH.
 For Windows, it is C:\Windows.
 For Linux, /usr/bin.

-However, if you're on Windows and you don't feel comfortable moving it to your system folder, open cmd, run `set PATH` and pick which folder you're comfortable putting it on.
+**3.1.** If you're on Windows and don't feel comfortable moving it to your system folder, open cmd, run `set PATH` and pick which folder you're comfortable putting it on.

 **4.** Done!